O2 SIM Deal

 So it's worth looking out for a deal with enough mobile data to suit your needs.

-The 5G era is well underway, with most major 5G networks up and running throughout the UK, so let's see how they all stack up.
+The 5G era is well underway, with most major 5G networks running throughout the UK's urban and suburban areas.
+Let's see how they all stack up.

-Vodafone's 5G launched on 3 July 2019, with its service available at first in Birmingham, Bristol, Cardiff, Glasgow, Manchester, Liverpool and London.
+Vodafone's 5G launched on 3 July 2019, with its service initially available in Birmingham, Bristol, Cardiff, Glasgow, Manchester, Liverpool, and London.

 It’s now available in around 138 UK locations, including Birkenhead, Blackpool, Bournemouth, Guildford, Newbury, Portsmouth, Plymouth, Reading, Southampton, Stoke-on-Trent, Warrington and Wolverhampton.
 It's also available in 240 different EU roaming locations.